-The foil trick mentioned by Mollie Cox Bryan in the above note requires nothing more than taking a long, slender strip of foil and curving it around the edge of the pie, crumpling and crimping it slightly so it remains perched along the perimeter of the pie, shielding the outermost edge of the crust, which tends to turn dark first, without covering up the innermost crust atop the center of the pie.
-It’s an oldie but a goodie, this trick.
+There’s a foil trick that requires nothing more than taking a long, slender strip of foil and curving it around the edge of the pie, crumpling and crimping it slightly so it remains perched along the perimeter of the pie.
+This will shield that outer edge of the crust, which is the part that turns brown first.
+And by leaving the middle of the top crust uncovered, it will continue to bake and brown.

-- 1 recipe Vinegar Pie Crust, rolled out to 1/8-inch thickness
+- 1 recipe Vinegar Pie Crust rolled out to 1/8-inch (3-mm) thickness

 - 5 cups peeled and sliced fresh peaches (about 9 medium peaches)